YousefSalem7901/Snake/README.md

 # Snake
 Multiplayer snake game

-Inspiration
-I was inspired by the original snake game

-What it does
-pins two players against each other as snakes to see who eats the most bugs.

-How I built it
+## Requirements.
+Python3 and up
+Pygame library

+## About
-Made a snake character by storing array which index correspond to its size and tracked it's moments and increased its size based on the amount of bugs consumed
+I was inspired by the original snake game.
+This game pins two players against each other as snakes to see who eats the most bugs.
+I made a snake character by storing array which index correspond to its size and tracked it's moments and increased its size based on the amount of bugs consumed.
+Building the game from scratch and having to figure out how to render a moving object in pygame was difficult.

-Challenges I ran into
-Building the game from scratch and having to figure out how to render a moving object.

 Accomplishments that I'm proud of
 Getting both snakes to accept to move independent of each other at the same time